shiqi-wang/CSE230-Final-Project/README.md

 ## Goals expectation

 With current progress, we think we can finish the original proposed goals on time.
 But the additional goals may not be implemented.

+## Acknowledgement

+We are enlightened on how to design a card game by [this article](https://jbuckland.com/2017/12/02/solitaire.html).